 In addition to her 30 years of litigation experience, Ms. Feeney has also represented employers in arbitrations and mediations.
 She has experience drafting employee handbooks, employee evaluation documents, employment contracts and non-competition agreements, and she lectures on employment issues and conducts employee training.

-Ms. Feeney is ranked by her peers among Best Lawyers® in Employment Law.
+Ms. Feeney is ranked by her peers among Best Lawyers® in Employment Law - Management.

 - Serves as a referee in disciplinary matters for the State Police Commission